 The 2016 Unit Management Plan Amendment for the Remsen-Lake Placid Travel Corridor (2016 UMP Amendment) reviewed the same six alternatives considered in 1996, as well as a seventh alternative.
-The seventh alternative proposed to divide the travel corridor into two segments: an 85-mile section between the southwest Park boundary and Tupper Lake, where scenic railroad operations would be fully restored on a 45-mile segment; and the other fora 34 miles segment between Tupper Lake and Lake Placid, where rails and ties would be completely removed and the corridor would be redeveloped solely for rail trail uses.
+The seventh alternative proposed to divide the travel corridor into two segments: an 85-mile section between the southwest Park boundary and Tupper Lake, where scenic railroad operations would be fully restored on a 45-mile segment; and a 34 mile segment between Tupper Lake and Lake Placid, where rails and ties would be completely removed and the corridor would be redeveloped solely for rail trail uses.
 The seventh alternative was chosen as the preferred alternative in the UMP Amendment.

 In a Decision and Order dated September 26, 2017, Franklin County Supreme Court held that the 2016 UMP Amendment violated the APA Act because the 2016 UMP Amendment was not in conformance with the Travel Corridors guidelines of the APSLMP.
-The Supreme Court found that the APSLMP defines Travel Corridors in terms of either automobile or railroad transportation.
+The Supreme Court found that the APSLMP defines

+Travel Corridors in terms of either automobile or railroad transportation.
 The court concluded that the conversion to a multi-use recreational trail in the 34-mile Tupper Lake to Lake Placid segment removed it from the definition of a Travel Corridor.
 Accordingly, the Supreme Court found that the 2016 UMP Amendment did not conform with the APSLMP.3

-After the Court's ruling, The Department and the Agency concur that recognized the need for a revision of the APSLMP requires a revision.
-This proposed revision of the APSLMP, which that includes clarification of the Travel Corridors classification category definition, the corresponding guidelines for management and use, and the amendments to related provisions, has been drafted and is presented with this which constitute the action under SEQRA that was analyzed in this DSEISFSEIS.
+The Department and the Agency concur that the APSLMP requires a revision that includes clarification of the Travel Corridors classification category definition, the corresponding guidelines for management and use, and the amendments to related provisions, which constitute the action under SEQRA that was analyzed in this FSEIS.